facundo-zalazar/facundo-zalazar/README.md

 	And remember: More coffee = More lines of code! ☕

-- 🌱 I’m currently learning Python frameworks, Web pages testing (manual or automated), and React/Javascript coding.
+- 🌱 I’m currently learning Java and Selenium for web testing.
+Also with Cucumber and Cypress.

 - 📫 How to reach me: